ggedde/Responsive-Images/README.md

 ##Downscaling##
 This will use the lower resolution image size instead of the higher resolution image size.
 Similar to floor() instead of ceil()

+##LazyLoad##
+This will prevent the images from loading unless they are close to the viewport.
+Then they will be faded in.
+This helps reduce network bandwidth when images are not needed to be displayed.